CVE-2026-35016: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Since no official fix or remediation level is provided, users should monitor the vendor's communications for updates.
-In the meantime, restricting access to trusted users and avoiding submission of untrusted input in the frm_query parameter may reduce risk.
-Avoiding use of vulnerable versions or upgrading once a patch is released is recommended.
+Since no official fix or patch is indicated, users should monitor vendor communications for updates.
+In the meantime, limit exposure by restricting access to trusted users and consider applying web application firewall (WAF) rules to detect and block malicious payloads targeting the frm_query parameter.

 CVE-2026-35016: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets